 Best Time to Go

 The neat thing about Joshua Tree’s location Is that it could be snowing less than an hour drive away up in the mountains, but in the desert, you’ll be enjoying temperatures in the 60s even in the coldest months.
 At night it will drop down significantly though so if you’re spending the night, prepare for both types of weather.
-The most recommended months would be late March to mid-April.
+The best time to visit is late March to mid-April.
 The weather is ideal with a warm 70s during the day, and you’ll get to see the wildflowers in bloom.

 And as an absolute worst time to go – try and avoid the summer, at all costs.
 Just don’t do it.
 The temperatures frequently go above 100 degrees and the air is very dry.
 If you DO brave the summer temperatures, bring a lot of water (and then pack more), and make sure your cars air conditioning is solid.